-If you are under investigation for a drug crime, or believe you may be under investigation by the DEA or FBI, talk with a lawyer immediately.
+If you are under investigation for federal drug crimes, or believe you may be under investigation by the DEA or FBI, talk with a federal criminal defense attorney immediately.
 Early intervention by an experienced lawyer may deter prosecutors from pressing criminal charges.

 Federal and State Drug Laws

 Drug crimes involve violations of federal or state law, or both.
 These crimes cover a broad range of offenses involving controlled substances, including possession, sale, manufacture, distribution and trafficking, as well as prescription fraud and forgery.
 Drug crimes also include attempts and conspiracies to commit any of these acts.
 At the federal level, participation in a continuing criminal enterprise also exposes an individual to criminal liability.
 These crimes are very specifically defined, and the government is required to prove a specific set of facts before an accused person can be found guilty of any of them.